-Pull up a tiny stool to a low table for stick-to-your-ribs goodness at this rustic haven for Shaanxi fare.
-Hearty wheat-based specialities include roujia mo (bread stuffed with meat, aka "Chinese hamburger"), chewy hand-pulled noodles, and flavorful dumplings, all served up next to the traditional stove that produces baked goods.
-Lending a bit of charm are framed paper cuts (a form of Chinese folk art in which red paper is cut into animal, flower, or human shapes), traditional handicrafts, and large
+Pull up a tiny stool for stick-to-your-ribs goodness at this rustic haven for Shaanxi fare.
+Hearty wheat-based specialities include roujia mo (unleavened bread stuffed with tender braised pork, aka "Chinese hamburger"), and chewy hand-pulled noodles flavored with chili oil and dark vinegar.
+Lending a bit of charm are the framed paper cuts (a form of Chinese folk art in which red paper is cut into animal, flower, or human shapes), traditional handicrafts, and large

 woven baskets (you can use them to store your purse or bags while you eat).